SkanderMejdi/app-appholo/README.md

 Ahmed Zighed (zighed_a)

-We did not assist to the Mobile Hybrid Workshops.
+We did not assist the Mobile Hybrid Workshops.